Bitcoin-com/developer.bitcoin.com/src/data/docs/badger/send-wormhole-token.md

 ---
-title: Send Tokens
+title: Send Wormhole Token
 icon: coins
-ordinal: 2
+ordinal: 3
 ---

-Send a specified amount of a token to a destination address
+Send a specified amount of a Wormhole token to a destination address

 #### Arguments